leovigna/agent-coeus/.clinerules/workflows/add-mcp-tool.md

     -   Identify the corresponding OpenAPI path and method.
     -   Use the generated `openapi-fetch` client to make the request.
     -   Map the Zod input schema to the client's request body and query parameters.
+    -   Use REST-compliant plural terms for OpenAPI tags, prefixed with the plugin name (e.g., `tags: ["twenty/people"]`).

 ---